Undersea & Hyperbaric Medicine Fellowship

 One-year ACGME-accredited program

-Advanced Hyperbaric Training in New Multiplace Chamber
+Advanced Hyperbaric Training in Multiplace Chamber

 About Our Program

 Since opening our first hyperbaric chamber in 1964, Hennepin County Medical Center has pioneered the field of undersea and hyperbaric medicine.
 Fellows in Undersea and Hyperbaric Medicine continue this tradition of excellence with forward-thinking clinical training in the treatment of both chronic and emergency conditions.
-Fellows practice in our new state-of-the art Center for Hyperbaric Medicine, which opened in 2012 within the main hospital, and work with faculty who are ABMS board-certified in Undersea and Hyperbaric, and Emergency Medicine.
+Fellows practice in our state-of-the art Center for Hyperbaric Medicine, which opened in 2012 within the hospital, and work with faculty who are ABMS board-certified in Undersea and Hyperbaric, and Emergency Medicine.

 What sets us apart

 - Pioneering program.
 HCMC has provided hyperbaric oxygen treatment without interruption since 1964.
-In addition to providing more than 3,000 treatments annually, faculty and fellows demonstrate their commitment to hyperbaric medicine by publishing peer-reviewed journal articles, conducting independent and collaborative research, educating other healthcare providers, and working with the media to raise public awareness of the benefits of hyperbaric medicine.
+In addition to providing more than nearly 4,000 treatments annually, faculty and fellows demonstrate their commitment to hyperbaric medicine by publishing peer-reviewed journal articles, conducting independent and collaborative research, educating other healthcare providers, and working with the media to raise public awareness of the benefits of hyperbaric medicine.

 - Diverse clinical experience.
 Treatment volumes have grown rapidly in the past decade, with growth expected to continue.
 Fellows will gain experience with all Undersea and Hyperbaric Medical Society (UHMS) accepted conditions including diabetic ulcers, radiation injuries, non-healing wounds, and acute traumatic ischemia.
 Fellows work hands-on with patients, providing wound care and managing critically ill patients as they undergo hyperbaric therapy.